ncpr1996/blogs_backup/clzqqhv6i00060amc4t41ctiv.md

 ## Best Practices

-* **Use multiple Availability Zones :** Create subnets in different Availability Zones to make your application more reliable, fault-tolerant, and scalable.
+* **Use multiple Availability Zones :** To improve the fault tolerance, scalability, and reliability of your application, create subnets in several Availability Zones.

-* **Use security groups :** Control traffic to EC2 instances within your subnets.
+* **Use security groups :** Manage the flow of data to your EC2 instances within your subnets.

 * **Use network ACLs :** Manage inbound and outbound traffic at the subnet level.

-* **Manage access :** Use IAM for managing access to AWS resources in your VPC, including identity federation, users, and roles.
+* **Manage access :** To manage identity union, users, and roles access to AWS resources in your VPC, utilize Identity and Access Management (IAM).

-* **Monitor traffic :** Use VPC Flow Logs to track IP traffic going to and from your VPC, subnets, or network interfaces.
+* **Monitor traffic :** To monitor IP traffic entering and leaving your VPC, subnets, or network interfaces, use VPC Flow Logs.

-* **Identify network access :** Use Network Access Analyzer to find unintended access to resources in your VPC.
+* **Identify network access :** To discover unauthorized access to resources in your VPC, use Network Access Analyzer.

 * **Protect with AWS Network Firewall :** Filter and monitor traffic to and from your VPC.

-* **Detect threats with Amazon GuardDuty :** Use it to identify potential threats, including monitoring VPC Flow Logs for your EC2 instances.
+* **Detect threats with Amazon GuardDuty :** Utilize it to spot potential risks, such as keeping an eye on your EC2 instances' VPC Flow Logs.

-* **Segment your network :** Use separate VPCs or subnets for different environments (e.g., production, staging, development) to limit the blast radius in case of a breach.
+* **Segment your network :** If you want to restrict the explosion radius in the event of a breach, use separate VPCs or subnets for each environment (production, staging, development,).

-* **Use private subnets :** Place sensitive resources in private subnets that do not have direct internet access, reducing exposure to potential threats.
+* **Use private subnets :** To reduce your exposure to potential threats, keep key resources within private subnets with no direct internet access.

-* **Restrict outbound traffic :** Use network ACLs and security groups to limit outbound traffic to only what is necessary, reducing the risk of data exfiltration.
+* **Restrict outbound traffic :** To lower the risk of data theft, limit outbound traffic to only that which is required using network ACLs and security groups.

-* **Use AWS Shield and WAF :** Protect your applications from DDoS attacks and other web threats by using AWS Shield and AWS Web Application Firewall (WAF).
+* **Use AWS Shield and WAF :** Use AWS Web Application Firewall (WAF) and AWS Shield to defend your apps from DDoS attacks and other online risks.

-* **Implement automated backups :** Regularly back up your data and resources using automated solutions like AWS Backup to ensure quick recovery in case of data loss.
+* **Implement automated backups :** To ensure speedy recovery in the event of data loss, regularly backup your data and resources using automated solutions like AWS Backup.

 ## Conclusion

-* A network ACL controls traffic at the subnet level, allowing or blocking specific traffic.
+* Subnet-level traffic is managed by a network ACL, which permits or prohibits particular types of traffic.

-* You can use the default network ACL or create custom ones for added security.
+* For more protection, you may either utilize the built-in network ACLs or design your own.

-* Network ACLs are stateless, meaning they don't remember previous traffic, unlike stateful security groups.
+* Stateful security groups remember past traffic, while network ACLs do not.
+This is because they are stateless.

-* Rules in a network ACL are applied in order, starting from the lowest numbered rule.
+* A network ACL's rules are implemented sequentially, beginning with the rule with the lowest number.

-* Network ACLs can't block certain AWS services like DNS or Instance Metadata Service traffic.
+* Certain AWS services, including as DNS and Instance Metadata Service traffic, cannot be blocked by network ACLs.

-* Use best practices like multiple Availability Zones, security groups, and VPC Flow Logs to enhance VPC security.
+* To improve VPC security, make use of best practices including multiple Availability Zones, security groups, and VPC Flow Logs.

 ## References